All Products

 Important

-Due to limitations of the cluster API Server, if timeout-seconds is set to 15, failure-policy is set to Fail, and 10 service accounts are continuously created per second, the service accounts may fail to be created.
+If timeout-seconds is 15, failure-policy is Fail, and 10 service accounts are created per second continuously, service account creation may fail due to API Server limitations.

-• The instance information in the secret-free component does not match the ACR instance.
+• The instance information in the component (instance ID, region, domains) matches the ACR instance.

-• The image address used for pulling the image does not match the domain name in the component's instance information.
+• The image address used in the workload matches a domain name configured in the component.

-ACR Personal Edition instances created on or after September 9, 2024 do not support the secret-free component.
-For new ACR Personal Edition instances, we recommend that you save the username and logon password in a Secret and use it in the imagePullSecrets field.
+ACR Personal Edition instances created on or after September 9, 2024 do not support the passwordless component.
+For these instances, store the registry credentials in a Secret and reference it in imagePullSecrets.

 Important